Image by Sir Cam

 The UL online

-In partnership with the UL we also offer all alumni online access to selected journals through JSTOR.
-Information about JSTOR and the collections it encompasses can be found on our journals and online resources webpage.
+In partnership with the UL we also offer all alumni online access to selected online journals.
+Information about the resources can be found on our journals and online resources webpage.

 There are a number of other ways to explore the treasures of the UL online; Cambridge Digital Library hosts archives, manuscripts and rare books from the UL’s Special Collections that can be browsed from anywhere in the world.

-Visit the exhibitions virtually at exhibitions.lib.cam.ac.uk - why not try Literature of the Liberation, or The moving word: French medieval manuscripts in Cambridge?
+Visit the exhibitions virtually at exhibitions.lib.cam.ac.uk - why not try Fighting windmills: the many interpretations of Don Quixote or Crime and Punishment at 150?